Makay-Scribe/Gem-And-I-Visuals-2/ROADMAP.md

 ✅ This roadmap is now **file‑level, milestone‑based, AI‑friendly, and beginner‑friendly**.
 It includes tracking, debugging, and creative prompts so Cascade/Gemini can act as both fixer and collaborator.

+------------------------------->

-Here’s a **separate section** you can drop directly at the bottom of your `ROADMAP.md`.
+Here’s a **separate section**.
 It’s structured for AI reviewers to track bugs, expected outputs, and debugging notes clearly.

 ---